-Some common fraudulent activity related to the illegal timber trade includes: • Directly bribing foreign officials to avoid local lumber regulations, either through a subsidiary or the main agribusiness; • Funding a commodity producer knowing that it will offer bribes to officials to ignore illegal timber clearing; • Operating under an improper license to engage in the harvesting, processing, transporting, buying or selling of timber; • Neglecting to perform environmental impact reports and site inspections; • Violating other environmental and safety regulations; • Continuing to operate after a stop notice from the local or national government; • Falsely labeling the type of timber, the milling, or source in customs statements about goods being imported or exported; • Knowingly importing wood through a trans-shipment point to obscure the origins of illegally trafficked timber; • Making knowingly incorrect statements about the source of timber to potential purchasers.
+A: Some common fraudulent activity related to the illegal timber trade includes: • Directly bribing foreign officials to avoid local lumber regulations, either through a subsidiary or the main agribusiness; • Funding a commodity producer knowing that it will offer bribes to officials to ignore illegal timber clearing; • Operating under an improper license to engage in the harvesting, processing, transporting, buying or selling of timber; • Neglecting to perform environmental impact reports and site inspections; • Violating other environmental and safety regulations; • Continuing to operate after a stop notice from the local or national government; • Falsely labeling the type of timber, the milling, or source in customs statements about goods being imported or exported; • Knowingly importing wood through a trans-shipment point to obscure the origins of illegally trafficked timber; • Making knowingly incorrect statements about the source of timber to potential purchasers.

 If you have information related to potentially actionable fraud related to illegal timber logging, submit a report using this secure, confidential intake form, and a qualified whistleblower attorney will review your case for free.
 The National Whistleblower Center’s Legal Assistance Program helps connect whistleblowers with legal whistleblower attorneys.
 You can get the help you need submitting the information you have to appropriate law enforcement officials and learn about your eligibility for monetary rewards under the law.

 The material in this FAQ may not reflect the most current legal developments.
 The content and interpretation of the law addressed herein is subject to revision.
 We disclaim all liability in respect to actions taken or not taken based on any or all the contents of this website or in this FAQ.
-Before acting on any information or material in this web site, we strongly recommend you seek a qualified whistleblower attorney.
+Before acting on any information or material in this web site, we strongly recommend you seek professional legal attorney.